clemenko/jenkinsworld2018/readme.md

 ## Pull / Tag / Push Docker Image
 Lets pull, tag, and push a few images to YOUR DTR.

-In order to push and pull images to DTR we will need to take advantage of PWD's Console Access.

-1. Navigate back to the PWD tab in your browser.
-2. Click on `worker3`.
+On any linux system with Docker installed.

-3. In the console we should already have a variable called `DTR_URL`.
-Lets check.
+1. In the console create a variable called `DTR_URL`.

 	```
-	echo $DTR_URL
+	export DTR_URL=<URL FOR YOUR DTR>
 	```

-  If you are not sure please follow [Task 1.1: Set Up Environment Variables](#task1.1).

-4. Now we login to our DTR server using your `DTR_TOKEN` from [Task 3.3: Create Jenkins DTR Token](#task3.3).
+4. Now we login to our DTR server using your `DTR_TOKEN`.

 	```
 	docker login -u jenkins -p $DTR_TOKEN $DTR_URL